giginet/Scipio/Sources/scipio/scipio.docc/create-frameworks.md

 This is because, unlike the prepare command, the existing Swift Package lists all supported platforms.
 By default, it builds for all of them.

+#### Enable Library Evolution

+In default, Scipio disables [Library Evolution](https://www.swift.org/blog/library-evolution/).

+It means built XCFrameworks are not compatible with the users built with other Swift compiler.

+You can use `--enable-library-evolution` option to enable Library Evolution.

+It's highly recommended to generate Library Evolution to distribute built XCFrameworks.